angoca/log4db2/README.txt

     tar -zxvf log4db2.tar.gz
     cd log4db2
-    . ./init
     . ./install

-Make sure to put the dot before the command.
+Make sure to put the dot (source command) before the script.
 This will source the values and use the current connection.

 **Windows Terminal (CMD - db2clp)**: